Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Weak Lensing with 2-Point Correlation Functions

-Detection of a robust weak lensing signal from the data is a challenging task in itself, for many secondary effects need to be filtered out.
-The 2- and 3-point functions of the observed matter field are known to provide a wealth of information about the lensing signal.
-Generally, different statistical estimators and filtering techniques are sensitive to different scales, systematics and secondary effects, and correlate the measurements in a unique way.
+Detection of a robust weak lensing signal from the data is a challenging task in itself for many reasons.
+The number density of galaxies detected, with their shape resolved, needs to be high, and many secondary effects, mentioned in the Introduction of this paper, contaminate the signal and need to be either filtered out or controlled.
+Generally, different statistical estimators and filtering techniques are sensitive to different scales, systematics and secondary effects, and their measurements correlate in a unique way.
+It was recently shown in \cite{Vafaei10} that the optimal approach for measurements involving the cosmic shear and convergence depends on the survey geometry and on the cosmological parameters investigated.
+For instance, the shear 2-point correlation function minimizes the correlation across different angles, while mass aperture window statistics are more sensitive to smaller scales, hence are better suited for surveys of limited coverage \citep{Schneider98}.

-It was recently shown \citep{Vafaei10} that the optimal approach for measurements involving the cosmic shear and convergence depends on the survey geometry and the cosmological parameters investigated.
-For instance, the shear 2-point correlation function minimizes the correlation across different angles, while the mass aperture window statistics correlate different angular scales even in the absence of signal.
-However, the latter has the advantage of being more sensitive to smaller scales, hence it is better suited for surveys of limited coverage \citep{Schneider98}.
-In the following two sections, we give a short overview of the most commonly used statistical estimators and present their signal as detected in the simulations, compared to non-linear predictions.
+Understanding the non-Gaussian aspects of these estimators is the goal of the next three sections.
+For each of them, we first give a short description, then present their signal and associated non-Gaussian uncertainty.
+The current section covers estimates based on the 2-point functions, section \ref{sec:estimators2} discusses window-integrated estimators, and section \ref{sec:estimators3} describes alternative statistics based exclusively on the convergence maps.
+In all cases, the theoretical predictions follow the prescriptions of \cite{2001MNRAS.322..918V}, which are third-order calculations based on perturbation theory.

-As mentioned in section \ref{sec:background}, the N-body simulations serve to construct the convergence and shear maps from the density fields.
+The 2- and 3-point functions of the observed lensing field are known to provide a wealth of information about the underlying density field.
+In this paper, we constructed $185$ independent shear and convergence maps from our N-body simulations.
+As described in section \ref{sec:background}, these maps are extracted from the projected density of the grid, hence information about individual particles is lost.
 To mimic the actual detection from a galaxy survey, we Poisson sample each of the maps with $100 000$ random points and construct mock catalogues, from which we extract the 2-point correlation function measurements.
 The positions are purely random within the 12.84 deg$^2$ patches, and the values at each point are interpolated from the simulated grids.
-This completely bypasses the galaxy population algorithm, which will be addressed in future work.
+This completely bypasses more realistic galaxy population algorithm, which will be addressed in future work.